felipescheidt/hello-ipc-cpp/README.md

 # Hello IPC - cpp project

-This is a simple cpp project that uses socket for Inter-Process Communication (IPC) to manage some LEDs state.
+This project is a C++ implementation of an inter-process communication (IPC) system for controlling and querying LED states.

+It uses UNIX domain sockets for communication between a server (which manages LED states) and multiple clients (which can update or query those states).

 ## Getting started